yujioshiro/interesting-websites/README.md

 # interesting-websites
-A collection of odd websites and old websites that are fun to browse through.
-Feel free to open a issue to remove or add any sites!
+A collection of websites I find interesting.
+Some websites are old (and haven't been updated in years), some are odd, some are funny, and some are just really cool.

 ### Old
 [http://toastytech.com/evil/](http://toastytech.com/evil/)<br>